saabzaaev/Strings-Numbers/README.md

 * ## $\color[RGB]{255,60,100}CharAt()$
   ```
   The charAt() method returns the character at a specified index (position) in a string.
+  The index of the first character is 0, the second 1, ...
+  The index of the last character is string length - 1 .
   ```
 * ## $\color[RGB]{255,60,100}at()$
   ```
   The at() method takes an integer value and returns a newString.
+  This method allows for positive and negative integers.
+Negative integers count
+  back from the last string character.
   ```
 * ## $\color[RGB]{255,60,100}Concat()$
   ```